menpo/menpo/README.md

 (it should notify you that this ENABLED the global site packages).

-Now we are good to install pybug.
+Now we are good to install menpo.
 It should take care of the rest

-    pip install -e git+https://github.com/YOURGITHUBACCOUNT/pybug.git#egg=pybug
+    pip install -e git+https://github.com/YOURGITHUBACCOUNT/menpo.git#egg=menpo

 The code is installed in the virtualenv we made.
 First, `cd` to it